matthieu-bt/business-guide/source/api/apikey.rst

 Resetting or deleting an API key
 --------------------------------

-As a Business Account administrator, you can reset or delete the existing API keys.
+As an administrator of a Skribble Business account, you can reset or delete the existing API keys.

 - Navigate to **API keys** if you aren't already there